Sanglorian/orcus/Orcus Rulebook - current.md

 Your attack bonus with an attack power equals the ability modifier specified in the power + half your level + any other relevant modifiers.

-All attacks target one of the four defenses: Armor Class, Fortitude, Reflex or Will.
+All attacks target one of the four defenses: Armor Class, Fortitude, Reflex, or Will.

+Unless otherwise specified, you can choose to be hit by an attack instead of requiring the attacker to make an attack roll.
+For example, *transplant senses* allows the attacker to see out of your eyes.
+If the attacker is an ally, you may allow them to do this without making an attack roll against your Will defense first.

+### Attacks with ammunition

+When you use a power that allows you to make multiple attacks, with a weapon that consumes ammunition, you use one piece of ammunition per attack unless the description of the power suggests otherwise.

+Reloading a weapon between these attacks is free, even if the weapon normally requires a swift action to reload.
+However, after the attack is complete the normal reload action is then required before another attack can be made with the weapon.

 ## Power Effects